New Hampshire Paycheck Calculator

 Calculate your New Hampshire paycheck

-Calculating your New Hampshire state income tax is different from the steps we listed on our Federal paycheck calculator:
+Calculating your New Hampshire state income tax is different from the steps we listed on our main paycheck calculator page:

 1. Determine your gross income